 Whether I like it or not, life is always changing.
 By that I mean people change and circumstances change, and I can’t control it.
 I’m getting older, and my body doesn’t agree with what my mind wants it to do.
 I can’t get society to act in ways that I wish it would, so instead I accept what is, and I do what little I can to help my family and make the world a better place.

 One thing I have always loved to do is offer encouragement to other homeschooling parents.
 I don’t do this because I’m an expert at it.
-I’m carefully considering my every move on this unsure journey.
+I carefully consider my every move on this unsure journey.
 However, I feel confident I have found some things that work well for the boys and me, and as they get older, I find it’s the boys themselves who are validating the overall choice to homeschool, go at their pace, and focus on their interests.
-Because like I said, they are growing into intelligent and caring people, and they have such interesting pursuits.
 (This doesn’t mean I think everything is perfect or that I don’t wish I had more resources at my fingertips!)

 I hope we can help them in this later stage of homeschooling as they take what they’ve gained here and make their way into more independent lives and, most likely, higher education.
 I can’t wait to see what happens, but I’m humbled by knowing anything could happen, and nothing is certain.